javascriptdata/danfojs-doc/contributing-guide.md

 ```

-And for functions that contains more than two argument, keyword argument should be used.
-Parsing of keyword argument is also applicable to most of the methods in a class
+And for functions that contain more than two arguments, keyword arguments should be used.
+Parsing of keyword arguments is also applicable to most of the methods in a class

 ```javascript
 /**